-In response to the COVID-19 pandemic, the UK Government recently announced the launch of its ‘coronavirus job retention scheme’, pledging to cover 80% of the salaries of retained workers who would otherwise be laid off due to the crisis, up to the value of £2,500 per month.
+In response to the COVID-19 pandemic, the UK Government launched the ‘Coronavirus Job Retention Scheme’, which supports businesses by covering 80% of the salaries of retained workers who would otherwise be laid off due to the crisis, up to the value of £2,500 per month.

 The scheme allows businesses to provide a temporary leave of absence to employees whilst still keeping them employed and on the payroll, a situation otherwise known as ‘furlough’.
 As furloughed employees remain on the payroll, this is different to being laid off without pay or being made redundant.
 During their leave of absence, furloughed employees must not work for the employer, but usually return to their job as normal once the furlough period ends.

-The scheme will cover the cost of wages backdated to 1 March 2020 and will be open before the end of April for at least 3 months.
+The scheme covers the cost of wages from 1 March 2020 and is now available for businesses to claim until the end of October (as per a recent update, please see here).
 It’s worth noting that all UK employers are eligible to access the scheme (including businesses, charities, recruitment agencies with PAYE agency workers and public authorities) and there is no limit on the funding available – the Government will pay to support as many jobs as needed.

 On 26 March, the Government issued detailed guidance on the new scheme, providing clarity for employers and answering many questions arising from the scheme’s initial details.
 The Government’s new guidance can be accessed here.